MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce.md

 ## How to connect Salesforce to Defender for Cloud Apps

 > [!NOTE]
-> Salesforce Shield should be available for your Salesforce instance as a pre-requisite for this integration.
+> Salesforce Shield should be available for your Salesforce instance as a prerequisite for this integration.
 >

 1. It's recommended to have a dedicated service admin account for Defender for Cloud Apps.